emacsmirror/emmet-mode/README.md

 ## Usage

-Place point in a emmet snippet and press C-j to expand it (or alternatively, alias your preferred keystroke to M-x emmet-expand-line) and you'll transform your snippet into the appropriate tag structure.
+Place point in an emmet snippet and press C-j to expand it (or alternatively, alias your preferred keystroke to M-x emmet-expand-line) and you'll transform your snippet into the appropriate tag structure.